-DASAT received and processed 37 APHIS/CDC Form 4A reports in 2021 (Table 11).
-For DASAT, non-registered laboratories accounted for 51% of all reports of the identification of BSAT using the APHIS/CDC Form 4A.
-In 2021, Ralstonia solanacearum was the most identified BSAT for DASAT.
-Bacillus anthracis was the most identified BSAT in 2020, while highly pathogenic avian influenza virus was the most identified BSAT for DASAT for DASAT in 2019 and 2015.
-Newcastle disease virus was the most identified through proficiency testing, compared to no reports in 2020, two reports in 2019 and 2018, and one report in both 2017 and 2016.
-DASAT received no reports from federal law enforcement regarding seizure of BSAT in 2021 (APHIS/CDC Form 4C); nor did DASAT receive any such reports in the previous six years.
+DASAT received and processed 159 APHIS/CDC Form 4A reports in 2022 (Table 10).
+For DASAT, non-registered laboratories accounted for 15% of all reports of the identification of BSAT using the APHIS/CDC Form 4A.
+For DASAT, the most commonly identified BSAT has varied widely in recent years.
+In 2022, Avian influenza virus was the most identified BSAT for DASAT due to a large continuing outbreak during the year.
+Ralstonia solanacearum was the most identified BSAT in 2021, while Bacillus anthracis was the most identified BSAT in 2020.
+Avian influenza virus was the most the most identified BSAT for DASAT in 2019 and 2015.
+Newcastle disease virus was the most identified in 2018, 2017, and 2016.

+In 2022, DASAT received one APHIS/CDC Form 4B reporting BSAT identified through proficiency testing, compared to an annual range of zero to two reports over the previous seven years.
+DASAT received no reports from federal law enforcement regarding seizure of BSAT in 2022 (APHIS/CDC Form 4C); nor did DASAT receive any such reports in the previous seven years.